What is seasonal affective disorder?

 Treatment for SAD

-If you’re still finding things hard there are others measures you can take during this difficult time.
-There are different types of therapy you could consider including light therapy, where sunlight exposure is stimulated.
-Another option is talking therapy where you can talk to a therapist about any issues you’d like.
-Many people decide to take antidepressants as well as having talking therapy to help balance out the hormones that are imbalanced.
+Another option is talking therapy, where you can talk to a therapist about any issues you’d like.
+Many people decide to take antidepressants as well as have talking therapy to help balance out the imbalanced hormones.

-Also, if you can afford it, a great way to treat SAD is to visit somewhere with more sunlight, but obviously that is only if you live a lifestyle where you can jet off to sunnier climates for the winter.
+Also, if you can afford it, a great way to treat SAD is to visit somewhere with more sunlight, but obviously, that is only if you live a lifestyle where you can jet off to sunnier climates for the winter.

 Supporting others